ComwrapUkReply/xchnageVideoLibrary/README.md

 3. Ensure HTTP server is running on port 8080

 ### Performance Issues
-1. Reduce `initialLoad` and `loadMore` values in index.html
+1. Use static mode instead of auto-update
-2. Optimize video file sizes
+2. Reduce `initialLoad` and `loadMore` values in index.html
-3. Use lower resolution for thumbnail previews
+3. Optimize video file sizes

 ## Browser Support